"

 Computed Tomography

-computed tomography (CT) uses traditional x-ray imaging along with a computer to process a series of cross-sectional images or slices.
-The images produced by CT are far more detailed than traditional radiographs, they allow for the healthcare team to view the structures from many different angles.
-The cross-sectional images can then be stacked together to create a three-dimensional image of the structure.
-When a CT is being performed, a patient will lay on a bed that moves in and out of a fixed x-ray tube that rotates while taking the images.
-While it rotates, x-rays are emitted and go through the patient’s body, the x-ray detectors opposite of the x-ray source are then picked up and an image is transmitted and produced onto a computer.
-Similar to traditional x-rays, the higher radiological dense structures appear more white, whereas the less radiological dense structures appear in various shades of gray.
+Computed tomography (CT) uses traditional X-ray imaging along with a computer to process a series of cross-sectional images, or slices.
+The images produced by CT are far more detailed than traditional radiographs, allowing the healthcare team to view structures from many different angles.
+These cross-sectional images can then be stacked to create a three-dimensional image of the structure.
+During a CT scan, the patient lies on a bed that moves in and out of a fixed X-ray tube, which rotates while capturing the images.
+As it rotates, X-rays are emitted and pass through the patient’s body.
+The X-ray detectors on the opposite side of the X-ray source pick up the radiation, and the image is transmitted to a computer for processing.
+Similar to traditional X-rays, radiologically denser structures appear white, while less dense structures appear in various shades of gray.

 Magnetic Resonance Imaging

-magnetic resonance imaging (MRI) uses strong magnetic fields and radio waves to produce images of the internal structures of the human body.
-The magnetic resonance signal comes from the protons that are in fat and water molecules in the body.
-Throughout the MRI exam, an electrical current passes through coiled wires, creating a temporary magnetic field in the patient’s body.
-Radio waves are then sent from a transmitter in the MRI machine and the signals are used to create digital images of the area that is being scanned.
-MRI’S are used to help diagnose disease and monitor treatment that a patient may be receiving.
-MRI’s are very helpful when evaluating non-bony or areas made up of soft-tissues.
-Therefore, structures such as the brain, nerves, muscle tendons and ligaments can be viewed much more clearly than traditional x-ray or CT.
+Magnetic resonance imaging (MRI) uses strong magnetic fields and radio waves to produce images of the internal structures of the human body.
+The magnetic resonance signal is generated by the protons in fat and water molecules.
+During the MRI exam, an electrical current passes through coiled wires, creating a temporary magnetic field in the patient’s body.
+Radio waves are then sent from a transmitter in the MRI machine, and the signals are used to create digital images of the scanned area.
+MRIs are commonly used to diagnose diseases and monitor treatments.
+MRIs are particularly useful for evaluating soft-tissues, such as the brain, nerves, muscles, tendons, and ligaments, as these structures can be viewed more clearly than with traditional X-rays or CT scans.

 Ultrasound Imaging

-Ultrasound is an imaging tool that is used to help healthcare providers, diagnose, evaluate and treat a variety of conditions.
-There are a number of procedures that utilize ultrasound imaging, these include:
+Ultrasound is an essential tool used by healthcare providers to diagnose, evaluate, and treat a variety of conditions.
+Common procedures that utilize ultrasound imaging include:

-• Abdominal Ultrasound: This type of ultrasound is key in evaluating the various tissues and organs that are found in the abdominal cavity.
+• Abdominal Ultrasound: Used to evaluate the various tissues and organs in the abdominal cavity.

-• Breast Ultrasound: This type of ultrasound allows for healthcare providers to visualize breast tissue, which can help identify breast cancer.
+• Breast Ultrasound: Helps visualize breast tissue to identify breast cancer.

-• Fetal Heart Rate Monitoring: Doppler ultrasound allows for the healthcare team to hear and non-invasively monitor a fetus’ heart rate while in the womb.
+• Fetal Heart Rate Monitoring: Doppler ultrasound allows for non-invasive monitoring of a fetus’s heart rate in the womb.

-• Fetal Ultrasound: This type of imaging that allows healthcare providers to evaluate the growth and overall development of a fetus throughout pregnancy.
+• Fetal Ultrasound: Used to evaluate the growth and development of a fetus throughout pregnancy.

 Nuclear Medicine Imaging

-With a lot of diseases and conditions starting at the cellular level, nuclear medicine allows for healthcare providers to identify disease much earlier in its course, with this information being available earlier, the team can respond quicker, providing treatment and/or therapy to potentially stop or slow down the spread of disease.
+Because many diseases and conditions begin at the cellular level, nuclear medicine allows healthcare providers to detect diseases earlier in their course.
+With earlier detection, the healthcare team can respond more quickly, providing treatment and therapy that may help stop or slow the spread of the disease.

 Attributions